 Diversity, Equity, and Inclusion

 Baptist Health maintains an organizational culture that values diversity, equity, and inclusion as we deliver excellence in healthcare.
-We are committed to fostering a diverse and inclusive climate where every patient, every family member, and every team member are welcomed and respected.
+We are committed to fostering a diverse and inclusive climate where every patient, every family member, and every team member is welcomed and respected.

 As a leading provider of healthcare in central Alabama, we strive to be a leader in ensuring equitable care for all.
-This means making sure every person entrusted into our care receives safe, high-quality healthcare.
+This means making sure every person entrusted to our care receives safe, high-quality healthcare.
 As a sign of our commitment, Baptist Health and all three Baptist Health hospitals have joined more than 1,700 hospitals and health systems from across the country in taking the American Hospital Association’s #123forEquity pledge designed to address and eliminate healthcare disparities.

 We are committed to doing the work to uphold the kind of diverse, equitable, and inclusive environment our community deserves to have to receive their healthcare and to work.